Walsall Council

 Walsall Council, formally Walsall Metropolitan Borough Council, is the local authority for the Metropolitan Borough of Walsall in the West Midlands, England.
 The town of Walsall had been a borough from medieval times, which was reformed on numerous occasions.
 Since 1974 the council has been a metropolitan borough council.
 It provides the majority of local government services in the borough.
 The council has been a member of the West Midlands Combined Authority since 2016.

-The council has been under Conservative majority control since 2019.
+The council has been under Reform UK majority control since the May 2026 election.
 The council meets at Walsall Council House and has its main offices at the adjoining Civic Centre.

 History

 The town of Walsall was an ancient borough.
 It also had a mayor from at least 1377.
 The town's claim to be a borough was not supported by a charter, leading to disputes with the lord of the manor.
 A formal charter was eventually issued in 1627.
 The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
 It was then governed by a body formally called the 'mayor, aldermen and burgesses of the borough of Walsall', generally known as the corporation, town council or borough council.